This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

-2. Anti-EAAT2 (GLT-1) (extracellular) Antibody, preincubated with the control peptide antigen.
+2. Anti-EAAT2 (GLT-1) (extracellular) Antibody, preincubated with the negative control antigen.

 L-Glutamate (Glu) is an abundant amino acid that functions as the major excitatory neurotransmitter in the central nervous system.
 However, excess of Glu in the extracellular synaptic milieu leads to neuronal cell death by a process known as excitotoxicity.